Skip to main content

 MEDITE VENT

-MEDITE will be updating the Declaration of Performance (DoP), safety data sheet and product data sheets.
+MEDITE will be updating the Declaration of Performance (DOP), product safety data sheets and product datasheets.
 The updated documentation will be available for download when MEDITE has transitioned in early April.

 Californian Air Resources Board (CARB), implemented a certification process that restricted formaldehyde emissions in wood based panels, in 2011.
 All MEDITE products meet the CARB 2 standard, currently the most stringent limit.

-From 6 August 2026, with the new EU REACH revision, the CARB 2 standard will still apply to MEDITE products, as it does now.
+From 6 August 2026, with the new EU REACH revision, MEDITE products will still meet the CARB 2 standard requirement, as now.
 Therefore, this change to the EU’s new formaldehyde revision will not affect customers outside of the EU.

 Standard